Get 10% on your savings with a site called Blend Network.

 They borrow this way – at quite high rates given where the Bank of England base rate is right now – because they can’t get loans from the high street banks.

 Blend Network lends the money at 2% above the rate that we the investors get.
-So that means that developers are borrowing at between 10-17%, an expensive rate, and they are keen to pay it back as quickly as possible!
+So that means that developers are borrowing at between 0-14% p.a., these days mostly at 10-12%, and they are keen to pay it back as quickly as possible!

 Blend Network works on a peer-to-peer model.
 In other words, it puts borrowers and savers together (sort of) so that savers like you and I lend pretty much directly to individual borrowers.